Anjali Leverton, MBACP - Support with Anxiety, Loss, Labels & Stereotyping

-I'm guessing that right now, something feels like a struggle so, here's what I can do to help: I can offer you professional and ethical counselling that works for you.
+I'm guessing that right now, something feels like a struggle so, here's what I can do to help.

-I do this by providing you with a safe space where you feel supported rather than judged.
-Together, we can look at what it is that you're finding challenging and the feelings that are difficult to share with others, often because we don't want to burden others or because we think they won't understand.
+I can give you a safe space where you feel supported rather than judged.
+Together, we can look at what you're finding challenging and the feelings that are difficult to share with others, often because we don't want to burden others or because we think they won't understand.

-My experience has shown me that, in exploring the feelings/events that may have been bottled up for some time it's possible to reduce their weight and importance and therefore the impact that they're having on your day to day life.
+My experience has shown me that exploring difficult feelings/events, that may have been bottled up for some time, can lessen their weight and importance and therefore the impact that they have on our day to day lives.

 There is nothing prescriptive about the way I work, instead I'll work with you to understand your needs and we'd agree together what would work best for you.
 For example, for some people short term counselling feels like the better option where for others, longer term, ongoing support may be more helpful, particularly if there are recurring issues.
 I'm able to work with both timescales and adapt my way of working to help you to get to where you want to be.